senzing-garage/knowledge-base/HOWTO/deprecate-a-github-repository.md

 ### Archive

 1. On `https://github.com/{account}/{repository}` page, click the "Settings" tab.
-1. In "Options" pane, in the "Danger Zone", click "Archive this repository"
+1. In "General" pane, in the "Danger Zone", click "Archive this repository"

 ## Examples